ZhenyingZhu/StudyNotes/multithread.markdown

 Thread within a same process share the same memory space

+### thread blocking
+Every synchronization primitive has a waiting list associated with it.
+When the resource is not available, the requesting thread will be moved from the running list of processor to the waiting list of the synchronization primitive.
+When the resource is available, the higher priority thread on the waiting list gets the resource. [src](http://www.geeksforgeeks.org/mutex-vs-semaphore/)

-## Semaphore
+## Mutex and Semaphore
-A counter.
-When wait, counter-1; when release, counter+1.
+Semaphore has a counter for number of available access.
+When wait/acquire, counter-1; when release, counter+1.

-When counter=0, nonsignaled, threads want to wait/acquire on this semaphone paused; when counter larger than 0, signaled.
+When counter=0, nonsignaled, threads want to wait/acquire on this semaphore paused; when counter larger than 0, signaled.

-mutex is a semaphore that counter is only 0 or 1.
+Mutex: mutual exclusion semaphore, is a lock.
+Counter can only be 0 or 1.
+Used for protect a resource.
+Should acquire and release by the same thread. [src](http://stackoverflow.com/questions/62814/difference-between-binary-semaphore-and-mutex)

+Binary Semaphore: Used for notification.
+A thread can take the semaphore, and wait until another thead release the semaphore, then continue work.
+Use case: producer-consumer

-a lock can only be locked and unlocked by the same thread.
+A lock can only be locked and unlocked by the same thread.
 But semaphone can acquired and released by different threads (Java)

+### recursive mutex
+As any mutex, it has only lock/unlock state.
+But it can be locked multiple times, and need be unlocked as many times as it is locked. [src](http://www.geeksforgeeks.org/mutex-vs-semaphore/)

+### critical section
+Disable interrupt to achieve atomic access, as mutex does.
+But normally mutex is expensive.

 ## Challenges
 - Race